cibinmathew/cycle-fav-dirs/README.md

 ```

 ### Manually
-Clone this repository to some dir and then source it `.zshrc`
+Clone this repository to some dir and then source it in `.zshrc`

 ```zsh
 git clone git@github.com:cibinmathew/cycle-fav-dirs.git ~/.zsh/plugins/cycle-fav-dirs